Transwest website

 Using Laravel Livewire, we pull Livestream videos from Transwest’s YouTube channel and embed them onto the Transwest site in real time.
 This allows videos to load faster and feel more natural for users while showcasing vehicle videos and capitalizing on valuable video information from YouTube.

-Data-driven UX design
+Data-driven UX & structural redesign

 Results to date